 Let’s start with the capital and largest city of Idaho – Boise.
 The city has one of the best US downtowns in the southwestern region.
 Though Boise has various big-city amenities, it still offers a small-town feel.

 This is an excellent relaxing getaway with beautiful parks, art galleries, museums, walking trails, gorgeous restaurants, and plenty of things to do in Boise.
-Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt makes a top choice for outdoor enthusiasts.
+Featuring a vast network of tree-dotted trails and parks hugging the Boise River through the city, the Boise River Greenbelt is a top choice for outdoor enthusiasts.

 Also, Boise is the starting point for endless outdoor activities, including whitewater rafting, mountain biking, fly fishing, rock climbing, and inner tubing along the Boise River.